 ExpressVPN’s servers use a proprietary “TrustedServer” technology that runs entirely from Random Access Memory (RAM), not from a hard drive.
 As RAM is “volatile” and requires power to retain its stored data (turn off the power and lose whatever is stored in RAM), all information on ExpressVPN servers is securely wiped each time the servers are restarted.

 When an ExpressVPN server powers up, it loads a read-only image that contains the entire ExpressVPN software stack and operating system.
 This process ensures no data remains on the servers from previous sessions and also ensures that any code implanted on the server from a hacker is wiped from the server each time it’s restarted.

 Scramble is IPVanish’s connection obfuscation feature.
 It helps hide your OpenVPN connection, disguising it as normal internet traffic.
 This helps bypass firewall restrictions in countries where internet access is closely monitored and restricted.

 Stealth VPN is PrivateVPN’s connection obfuscation feature.
 Disguising your VPN traffic as normal browsing traffic, Stealth VPN helps users bypass restrictions in overly restrictive countries.

 Chameleon is VyprVPN’s connection obfuscation feature.
-Chameleon makes your VPN traffic appear as normal, bowser-based internet traffic, allowing it to bypass firewalls that can detect and block VPN activity.
+Chameleon makes your VPN traffic appear as normal, browser-based internet traffic, allowing it to bypass firewalls that can detect and block VPN activity.